iancarson/Depressed/README.md

 # Depressed
-An an IOS application that helps the user to self-evaluate if they are depressed.
+An a IOS application that helps the user to self-evaluate if they are depressed.
 To achieve this, Several steps are used to determine if one is depressed or not.

 *Through a series of questions prompted to the user and their user answers are evaluated.If the they are depressed or not.*